cesarvr/testing_rhsso/README.md

 ## What Does It Test

-This example tests the following:

-- There is a realm called ``frankfurt`` and insider this realm there is:
+This example tests that there is a realm called ``frankfurt`` (can be changed see instructions below) and that inside this realm there is the following components:
   - A general role called ``offline_access`` (Almost always succeed because is a role created by RHSSO)
   - A client named ``MyClient`` exists and is not public.